 Second, build on successes

 Did your mate say, “I didn’t realize I was doing that” or some other “a-ha” statement?
 Good news.
 You simply come up with a catchphrase to alert him or her when they slip up so it can be immediately rectified.
-In a short period of time, the situation should be resolved and the balance restored.
+In a short period of time, the situation should be resolved and you’ll get the respect you deserve.

 Did your boss say, “I didn’t realize you had already put so much extra time in.
 I appreciate the help and will ask someone else to go the extra mile like you did.
 See you on Monday.”
 When you reiterate what you’ve already done and make it clear you need to recharge to maintain your effectiveness, you send a clear message to your boss that you are a professional and your high standards extend to your personal life.